For the avant gardists among the mastering engineers, Sequoia provides much more than just a familiar working environment.

 The Sonoris DDP player is a standalone application contained in Sequoia and can be used to check DDP masters that you have created yourself or received from others.
 You can playback tracks and track transitions, see all PQ codes, ISRC, MCN and CD text data, and automatically check projects for RedBook compatibility.
 The DDP player can read DDP 1.0x and 2.00 formats.

 An important feature in Sequoia is loudness metering, which has become one of the most important topics in the radio world in recent years, and is rapidly taking over from known peak-based metering methods.
-Up until now, peak control using peak levels (-9 dBFS as a rule) has been the standard in radio production.
-Peak limiters were often used, which limit an audio signal's dynamics, thus negatively affecting sound quality.
+Up until now, peak control using peak levels (-9 dBGS as a rule) has been the standard in radio production.
+Peak limiters were often used as they limit an audio signal's dynamics, thus negatively affecting sound quality.
 Loudness metering takes a different approach.
 In contrast to peak metering, the loudness measurement is integrated above the time.